PrizmDoc® v14.2 Release - Updated

 HTML Files and Email files with HTML bodies

 HTML code can be found in both HTML and email (EML and MSG) files.
 When rendering or converting these files, the content may include an HTML tag (like an image or iframe) which refers to external content.
 The presence of something like an iframe tag could allow an attacker a way to gain access to any URL or HTTP resource in your network, potentially exposing a variety of data you never intended to.
+That is why PrizmDoc blocks all requests for external content in HTML files and email files that contain HTML by default.

 Microsoft Office Files and Email files with RTF bodies (LibreOffice rendering mode)